piyushpatel2005/gcp-playground/tf-examples/compute-engine/README.md

 For different environments, we can different variable files which will hold the variable values, like `staging.tfvars` or `prod.tfvars`.
 To reference those files for each environment, we can use the command `terraform apply -var-file="prod.tfvars"`.
 If we don't use `-var-file` option, by default `terraform.tfvars`  file will be used as a variable file.

 The `output` block can be used to output any specific attribute value of a resource.
 The available attributes can be found in official provider documentation under *Attribute Reference* section.
+To hide sensitive information, we can use `sensitive = true` in the output declaration.
+This will avoid displaying those output unless explicitly invoked using `terraform output <output_name>`